 A worker starts collecting Social Security retirement benefits at age 62.
 He has a 38-year-old son who has had cerebral palsy since birth.
 The son will start collecting a disabled child’s benefit based on his father's Social Security earnings record.

-In general, SSDI pays monthly cash benefits to people who are unable to work for 1 year or more because of a disability.
+In general, SSDI pays monthly cash benefits to people who can't work for one year or more because of a disability.
 After that time, the Social Security Administration will continue giving benefits until it does a review, called a “redetermination,” to decide if your child needs to keep getting disability benefits.

 The SSDI disability benefit comes in a monthly payment, and each person will receive a different amount based on their “work credits” and total yearly income.